zalando/skipper/docs/kubernetes/ingress-controller.md

 kubectl create -f docs/kubernetes/deploy/demo/
 ```

-Now we have a skipper-ingress running as daemonset exposing the TCP
+Now we have a skipper-ingress running as daemonset or deployment
-port 9999 on each worker node, a backend application running with 2
+exposing the TCP port 9999 on each worker nodes, which has a running
+skipper-ingress instance, a backend application running with 2
 replicas that serves some html on TCP port 9090, and we expose a
 cluster service on TCP port 80.
 Besides skipper-ingress, deployment
 and service can not be reached from outside the cluster.
 Now we expose